isabella232/asset-compute.en/help/develop-custom-worker.md

 For example, the [`worker-animal-pictures`](https://github.com/adobe/asset-compute-example-workers/blob/master/projects/worker-animal-pictures/worker-animal-pictures.js#L46) makes a fetch request to a static url from Wikimedia using the [`node-httptransfer`](https://github.com/adobe/node-httptransfer#node-httptransfer) library.

+>[!NOTE]
+>
-_If you need extra authorization for these API calls, read the section below on [custom authorization checks](#custom-authorization-checks)_
+>For extra authorization for these API calls, see [custom authorization checks](#custom-authorization-checks).

-### Passing custom parameters
+### Pass custom parameters {#pass-custom-parameters}

 You can pass custom defined parameters through the rendition objects.
 They can be referenced inside the worker in [`rendition` instructions](https://github.com/adobe/asset-compute-sdk#rendition).

-Example rendition object:
+An example of a rendition object is:

 ```json
 "renditions": [
     {